Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid

 Note that this entire burst pattern is, on the surface, similar to the zonal/drift predator-prey interactions commonly observed in many systems as a result of zonal damping \citep[see e.g.][]{Malkov2001,Kobayashi2012}.
 However, it differs fundamentally in that the turbulent bursts are not typically accompanied by large zonal amplitude swings.
 Instead, it traces its origin to tertiary mode localisation.

 To see how this is the case, some snapshots of a typical burst are displayed in Figure \ref{StaircaseSnapshots}.
-A zonal staircase is observed which, in accordance with \eqref{TertiaryDispersionLocal}, predominantly exhibits tertiary modes localised at the points where the conditions $\partial_x^2\overline{\varphi}=0$, and $\partial_x^3\overline{\varphi}>0$ are satisfied.
-Eventually that at $x\approx32$ grows enough to affect the zonal profile at this point, resulting in a central flattening of the zonal amplitude.
+A zonal profile exhibits tertiary modes predominantly localised at the points where the conditions $\partial_x^2\overline{\varphi}=0$, and $\partial_x^3\overline{\varphi}>0$ are satisfied, in accordance with \eqref{TertiaryDispersionLocal}.
+Eventually the one at $x\approx32$ grows enough to affect the zonal profile at this point, resulting in a central flattening of the zonal amplitude.
 While the zonal shearing rate $\partial_x^2\overline{\varphi}$ remains 0 in the process, $\partial_x^3\overline{\varphi}$ is reduced, except for at the boundary of the full mode, causing a central tertiary instability reduction.
-The tertiary mode now becomes more more unstable at its boundary, where the condition $\partial_x^3\overline{\varphi}>0$ is still maintained.
-As a result, the zonal flattening continues and the tertiary mode broadens behind a propagating zonal front, eventually encompassing much of the domain and destroying the zonal staircase.
+The tertiary mode now becomes more unstable at its boundary, where the condition $\partial_x^3\overline{\varphi}>0$ is still maintained.
+As a result, the zonal flattening continues and the tertiary mode broadens behind a propagating zonal front, eventually encompassing much of the domain and destroying the zonal profile.

-After a period of zonal profile cycling, a zonal staircase is eventually reestablished, which again quenches the drift waves down to the original amplitude.
-The tertiary instability is now however localised at different points, where seeded drift waves can eventually repeat the process.
-However, these points were initially tertiary stable, and so it takes a long time for a localised mode to fully develop.
-This explains the large transport level swings at marginally unstable $\eta$-values observed in Figure \ref{FreeEnergyEvolution}.
+After a period of zonal profile cycling, a stable zonal profile is eventually reestablished, which again quenches the drift waves down to the original amplitude.
+Typically the tertiary instability is now localised to different points, where seeded drift waves can eventually repeat the process.
+However, since these points were initially tertiary stable it takes a long time for a localised mode to fully develop.
+This explains the large swings in transport levels at marginally unstable $\eta$-values observed in Figure \ref{FreeEnergyEvolution}.

-As a final remark it is worth noting that during the entire burst process, the box averaged zonal shear magnitude $|\partial_x^2\overline{\varphi}|$ remains comparable to the primary growth rate $\gamma^+$.
+As a final remark it is worth noting that during an entire typical burst process, the box averaged zonal shear magnitude $|\partial_x^2\overline{\varphi}|$ remains comparable to the primary growth rate $\gamma^{p+}_\mathbf{p}$.
 This is a typical result also obtained in previous investigations of zonally dominated states \citep{Waltz1998,Kinsey2005,Kobayashi2012} known as the quench rule.